 Oracle Database Foundations Certified Junior Associate

-The Oracle Database Foundation Certified Junior Associate credential targets individuals who have participated in the Oracle Academy program through a college or university program, computer science and database teachers, and individuals studying databases and computer science.
-As a novice-level credential, the Certified Junior Associate aims at individuals with limited hands-on experience working with Oracle Database products.
-To earn the credential, candidates must pass the Oracle Database Foundations (novice-level exam) (1Z0-006).
+The Oracle Database Foundation Certified Junior Associate credential targets those who've participated in the Oracle Academy through a college or university program, computer science and database teachers, and individuals studying databases and computer science.
+As a novice-level credential, the Certified Junior Associate is intended for individuals with limited hands-on experience working on Oracle Database products.
+To earn this credential, candidates must pass the Oracle Database Foundations (novice-level exam) (1Z0-006).

 The OCA certification measures the day-to-day operational management database skills of DBAs.
 Candidates must pass a SQL exam and another on Oracle Database administration.
 Candidates can choose one of the following SQL exams:

 - Oracle Database 12c SQL (1Z0-071)